Graduate recruitment agencies

 - Don't be selective - sign up with all the graduate recruitment agencies.
 You never know what opportunities a recruitment agent will generate.
 You can always unsubscribe later, but if you don't sign up in the first place you'll never know.

-- Create a CV on websites that graduate recruiters use regularly.
+- Upload a CV on websites that graduate recruiters use regularly.
 Recruitment agents are always looking for good candidates, make sure you are in with a shout.
 Your CV needs to be displayed via as many good quality avenues as possible.
 If you have concerns about the privacy of your information, ensure that the website is registered under the data protection act.
 This is a government run scheme that ensures responsible and secure storage of personal information. graduate-jobs.com Ltd is registered under the Data Protection scheme - Registration number: Z6515152.

 - Update your CV regularly with new experience and information.
 Additionally, make sure the recruitment agent is aware of the new details.
 You can always edit your CV on second-jobber.com